-- 36. The purpose of the disciplinary hearing is to ascertain whether the allegations are made out and, if relevant, what penalty to impose.
+- 39. The purpose of the disciplinary hearing is to ascertain whether the allegations are made out and, if relevant, what penalty to impose.
 The Panel shall determine whether the allegation is made out on the balance of probabilities (i.e. it is more likely than not), that the disciplinary offence occurred.
 This decision will be made based on the evidence, and it is noted that the student does not have to prove they did not commit the alleged misconduct.
-The Panel should be conducted in a collegiate, rather than adversarial way. - 37.
+The Panel should be conducted in a collegiate, rather than adversarial way. - 40.
 The accused student will be given at least 5-working days' notice of the hearing and may be accompanied by an officer from the Students' Union or a friend/supporter of their choice.
-The student will not be entitled to bring a legal representative.
-Where a student does not attend the meeting, for good cause, a second meeting will be scheduled.
-Where a student does not attend a meeting for good cause or does not attend a second meeting, a decision will be made in their absence on the available evidence. - 38.
-The Disciplinary Panel will consist of: - a. a senior academic (Chair); and - at least one further academic who should be from a different subject area.
+Where a student fails to attend a meeting, for no good cause, a decision will be made in their absence on the evidence available. - 41.
+The Disciplinary Panel will consist of: - a. a senior academic (Chair); and - b. at least one further academic who should be from a different subject area.
 (Where the allegation is particularly serious, e.g. serious misconduct, the Chair may request a third panel member be appointed from either the professional services or academic team.)

-A note taker will be in attendance (normally a member of the Quality Office).
+A note taker will be in attendance (normally a member of the Casework Team).

-- 39. The panel will be supplied with the evidence and will have the opportunity to ask questions of the investigating officer, accused student and any witnesses to determine whether the standard of proof has been met. - 40.
+- 42. The panel will be supplied with the evidence and will have the opportunity to ask questions of the investigating officer, accused student and any witnesses to determine whether the standard of proof has been met. - 43.
 The accused student will have the right to submit a response to the evidence supplied, call witnesses and put forward evidence.
 Where relevant, the student will also be able to submit any extenuating circumstances to give context to the behaviour and to seek a more lenient penalty.
-Before the Panel retires to deliberate, the accused will have the opportunity to make any final comments.

-- 41. The accused student does not have the right to ask question of witnesses they do not call (e.g. victims), but can submit questions through the Chair.
-The Chair will consider whether to ask the question and a record of the proposed questions should be kept by the secretary for later reference in any appeal. - 42.
+Before the Panel retires to deliberate, the accused will have the opportunity to make any final comments. - 44.
+The accused student does not have the right to ask question of witnesses they do not call (e.g. victims), but can submit questions through the Chair.
+The Chair will consider whether to ask the question and a record of the proposed questions should be kept by the secretary for later reference in any appeal. - 45.
 Following the hearing, the Panel will determine whether the allegation is made out (on the balance of probabilities) and, where it is made out, the appropriate penalty.
 A short written decision will be sent to the student within 5-working days of the hearing setting out the reasons for the decision, the penalty imposed (if applicable) and why a lesser penalty was not imposed, as relevant.
 Where the allegation is against a group of students, they must be treated equally, but different findings and/or penalties can be imposed to reflect the individual part played by the student.

-43. The Panel may:
+46.The Panel may: